-Snow Sports: 5 Ways to Enjoy Winter in Rochester
+Snow Sports: 6 Ways to Stay Active in Winter

-Snow sports and other outdoor winter activities are a great way to shake the winter doldrums with exposure to fresh air, exercise, and sunshine.
+Skiing, snowshoeing, sledding, skating, & snow tubing are great snow sports to shake the winter doldrums with exposure to fresh air, exercise, & sunshine.

 Impressive waterfalls are not all buried in dark ravines accessible only by difficult trails.
 And for some, you do not need to get out of your car.